Great Taste Coffee Makers: The Ricardo Brown era (1983–1987)

-The real big turnaround started when they were able to secure the services of then Filipino-American rookie Ricardo Brown.
-It is said that Brown was practically stolen by Great Taste team manager Ignacio Gotao from Crispa owner Danny Floro, who has already formalized a commitment from the "Quick Brown Fox" to play for the Redmanizers.
-But as fate would have it, Brown was secured for the Coffeemakers, along with Bogs Adornado from the disbanded U-Tex Wranglers, and with Manny Victorino (then considered one of 3 elite centers in the league, alongside Ramon Fernandez and Abet Guidaben), Joel Banal, Alejo Alolor, Joy Carpio, and import Norman Black.
-Great Taste finally enter into the championship picture, losing to the Billy Ray Bates-led Crispa in the second conference finals.
-The real sweetener happen in the third conference with the entry of Coach Baby Dalupan for the team – first as team consultant behind his godson Jimmy Mariano, only to secure the top coaching job when Mariano was "fired" for his ill-advised statement "we didn't intend to win.”
-This was said after a shocking loss to lowly Galerie Dominique since Great Taste was already secured of a slot in the next round.
+The team signed Filipino-American rookie Ricardo Brown in 1983, following negotiations involving Great Taste manager Ignacio Gotao and Crispa owner Danny Floro.
+Brown joined the Coffeemakers alongside Bogs Adornado from the disbanded U-Tex Wranglers, Manny Victorino, Joel Banal, Alejo Alolor, Joy Carpio, and import Norman Black.
+Great Taste reached the finals of the second conference that season, losing to the Billy Ray Bates-led Crispa.

+Prior to the third conference, Coach Baby Dalupan joined the team, initially as a team consultant under Jimmy Mariano.
+Dalupan subsequently took over as head coach after Mariano was dismissed following a public comment, "we didn't intend to win," made after a loss to Galerie Dominique.

-Now a powerful and potent squad, Great Taste became the toast of the PBA in the following year, acquiring players such as Arnie Tuadles, Frankie Lim and Chito Loyzaga and in 1985, signing Abe King and Willie Pearson.
-The Coffeemakers dominated the mid-1980s, winning four straight championships between 1984 and 1985, with a strong local lineup and a more potent imports in the likes of Joe Binion and Jeff Collins.
+The team improved significantly the following year, acquiring players such as Arnie Tuadles, Frankie Lim, and Chito Loyzaga, and in 1985, signing Abe King and Willie Pearson.
+Great Taste won four straight championships between 1984 and 1985, combining a strong local lineup with imports Joe Binion and Jeff Collins.

 The Allan Caidic era (1987–1992)

-After a crownless season in 1986, the team decided to trade two of its key players; Manny Victorino and Jimmy Manansala to Shell for Philip Cezar and Bernie Fabiosa, and with Atoy Co joining the team following the disbandment of the Manila Beer franchise, the three former Crispa players had a reunion of sorts with Great Taste with their coach Baby Dalupan.
+After failing to win a championship in 1986, the team traded two of its key players, Manny Victorino and Jimmy Manansala, to Shell for Philip Cezar and Bernie Fabiosa.
+With Atoy Co joining the team following the disbandment of the Manila Beer franchise, the three former Crispa players were reunited at Great Taste under their former coach, Baby Dalupan.

-Add to this the blue chip rookie in the draft in the name of Allan Caidic and they became the team to beat.
-Great Taste regains the All-Filipino crown that year and won their fifth championship.
-The following season, their franchise player Ricardo Brown left the team and signed with San Miguel Beer.
+The team also drafted rookie Allan Caidic, and became one of the league's strongest teams that year.
+Great Taste regained the All-Filipino crown and won their fifth championship.
+The following season, franchise player Ricardo Brown left the team and signed with San Miguel Beer.

-Presto won its final championship in 1990 featuring the superstar veteran Allan Caidic (named Most Valuable Player of the Year) and rookies Gerald Esplana (named Rookie of the Year) and Apet Jao (the top draft pick).
-More blue chip players came their way including Bong Hawkins in 1991 and Vergel Meneses in 1992 until the team eventually disbanded at the end of the 1992 season with Sta.
-Lucia buying the franchise rights including its rights for the first pick of the 1993 draft.
+Presto won its final championship in 1990, featuring veteran Allan Caidic (named Most Valuable Player of the Year) and rookies Gerald Esplana (named Rookie of the Year) and Apet Jao (the top draft pick).
+The team added players including Bong Hawkins in 1991 and Vergel Meneses in 1992, before disbanding at the end of the 1992 season, when Sta.
+Lucia bought the franchise rights, including the rights to the first pick of the 1993 draft.